menu

 1. Backpack.
 Hiking pack recommendations are incredibly subjective.
 I personally use and love the Osprey Sirrus 24L.
 I think this is the perfect size for a 14’er because it allows you to pack everything you need and carry extra layers.

 1. Hiking boots or trail runners.
 The best hiking shoes to wear while climbing a 14’er is going to depend on personal preference.
-Traditional hiking boots or trail runners are both appropriate, as long as they have good traction!
+Traditional hiking boots or trail runners, like Altra Lone Peaks, are both appropriate, as long as they have good traction!

 1. Water/water filter.
 Your body is going to lose water while climbing a 14’er faster than it normally would thanks to the altitude and intense physical exertion.
 Water sources vary depending on the trail and time of year, so it’s important to carry sufficient water on your hike (I recommend 3L) and carry a water filter as a backup.